vprabhudesai/Project3-BookRecommendations/README.md

 # AI Book Recommendation System

-A semantic search and recommendation system that helps users discover books based on their specific interests, using natural language processing and AI-generated summaries.
+A semantic search and recommendation system that helps users discover books based on their specific interests, using a dataset from <<GoodReads>> natural language processing and AI-generated summaries.

 ## Overview